albertoruibal/carballo/readme.md

 * UCI interface with lots of UCI options
 * The core of the chess engine was converted to C# using Sharpen

-It scores 2415 ELO points at BT2630 tests in my Core2 Duo@2.2GHz.
+It scores 2415 ELO points at BT2630 tests in my Core2 Duo 2.2GHz.
 Also solves 280 positions of the 300 WinAtChess test (5 seconds for each).
 His real strength is about 2100 ELO points.

 It is licensed under GPLv3, and you are free to use, distribute or modify the code but I ask for a mention to the original author and/or a link to my blog.